vPeteWalker/midway/xray/xray.rst

 If you are competing against VSAN or VXRAIL, it is highly recommended that you view this series before beginning a POC where VSAN or VXRAIL is one of your competitors. `MicroLRN: Whiteboard Warriors - Using X-Ray Against VSAN <https://nutanix.mindtickle.com/#/courses/series/1232012167626956869?series=1232012167626956869>`_

+If you are in a competitive POC, and performance is one of or perhaps *the* deciding factor, recommend against using workload simulators/perf tests on older, especially hybrid clusters.
+These type of POCs should be run on the latest generation available, using all-flash configurations only.

 Deploying X-Ray
 +++++++++++++++